-Information about our Executive Officers, Directors and Director Nominees
+Information about our Executive Officers and Directors

-Francisco D. Salva has served as our president and chief executive officer and a member of our Board since April 2021.
+Francisco Salva has served as our president and chief executive officer and a member of our Board since April 2021.
 Mr. Salva has over 15 years of experience in senior leadership roles in the biotechnology and pharmaceutical industries.
 Mr. Salva served as president and chief executive officer of Complexa, Inc., an inflammation and fibrosis focused biopharmaceutical company, from May 2018 to August 2020.
-From February 2011 to November 2016, Mr. Salva served as a co-founder and vice president of operations of Acerta Pharma B.V., Inc, a cancer and autoimmune focused biopharmaceutical company.
+From February 2011 to November 2016, Mr. Salva served as a co-founder and vice president of operations of Acerta Pharma, Inc, a cancer and autoimmune focused biopharmaceutical company.
 Mr. Salva serves as a director of Vincerx Pharma, Inc. (Nasdaq: VINC).
 Prior to his operating roles, Mr. Salva served in various senior positions in the venture capital and investment banking industries focusing on healthcare, biotechnology and pharmaceuticals companies.
 Mr. Salva received a B.A. from Brown University and a MSc.
 In economics and philosophy from the London School of Economics.
 We believe that Mr. Salva's experience as a senior executive, venture capitalist and investment banker in the biotech and pharmaceutical industries qualifies him to serve on our Board.

 Norman Staskey has served as our chief financial officer since October 2022.
-Since May 15, 2021, Mr. Staskey has also served as a senior director of Danforth Advisors, a national consulting firm providing financial, accounting and reporting services to the life science industry.
+Since May 15, 2021, Mr. Staskey has also served as a senior director of Danforth Advisors in its financial accounting and reporting practice.
 From September 2014 to May 2021, Mr. Staskey was employed by EY (formally Ernst & Young), most recently as a managing director in EY's Financial Accounting and Advisory services practice.